-DIFFERENT CARE LTD – COMPLAINTS PROCEDURE
+DIFFERENT CARE HOLDINGS LTD – COMPLAINTS PROCEDURE

 POLICY STATEMENT

-All Service Users, relatives, carers or any person who has been affected by a decision, action or omission of the Company has the right to make full use of the Different Care Ltd Company complaints/concerns procedure.
+All Service Users, relatives, carers or any person who has been affected by a decision, action or omission of the Company has the right to make full use of the Different Care Holdings Ltd Company complaints/concerns procedure.
 Complainants will be encouraged to speak openly and freely about their concerns and complaints.
 They will be assured that whatever they say will be treated with appropriate confidence and sensitivity.
 All concerns and complaints will be treated seriously and investigated promptly in accordance with the agreed procedures.
 All front-line staff will be adequately trained in dealing with concerns and complaints and will ensure that all service users have access to guidance on the procedures for raising a concern or making a complaint.
 The company is committed to ensuring that everyone is able to raise their concerns or complaints.

 The company will ensure that service users, relatives, carers and significant others are assured that any concern or complaint they make will not prejudice the treatment and care provided to them.
 The company will not discriminate on grounds of gender, marital status, race, ethnic origin, colour, nationality, national origin, disability (both mental and physical), sexuality, religion or age.
 The company will oppose all forms of unlawful or unfair discrimination.
 This will be achieved by the training of staff who manage and investigate complaints.
 Training will include Equality and Diversity training.